-EXPLORE WONDERFUL LADAKH- In Ladakh, nature has rendered a magical, unbelievable and fantastic landscape which is extremely breathtaking.
+EXPLORE WONDERFUL LADAKH- In Ladakh, nature has rendered a magical, unbelievable and fantastic landscape that is extremely breathtaking.
 Ladakh is in the north-east region of India and surrounded by the world’s highest mountain ranges, Karakoram and Great Himalayas.
 The confluence of the Indus and the Zanskar rivers is a rare sight.
 One can clearly differentiate between the two waters from a distance.

 Traditionally, almost every village had its polo-ground, and even today it played with verve in many places.
 Probably introduced into Ladakh in the mid-17th century by King Sengge Namgyal, Polo played here differs in many respects from the international game.

 Polo and archery are the two favorite past times.
 In Leh and many of the villages, archery festivals are held during the summer months, with a lot of fun.
 Colorful fluttering prayer flags share their spiritual messages with the cool mountain breeze.
-Prayer wheels spun clockwise release more merit making mantras.
+Prayer wheels spun clockwise release more merit-making mantras.